MNS PRE-K AND 3-K

 PS 290 is an inclusive, caring community, where children and families are treated with respect and kindness.
 We currently have three full-sized Pre-K classrooms, each with a maximum of 18 students and two 3-K classrooms with 15 students.
 Classrooms have one certified head teacher and one assistant teacher ‘paraprofessional’.

-Our Pre-K and 3-K students play outside on a padded playground turf.
+• Our Pre-K and 3-K students play outside on a padded playground turf and in our 4th floor vast open space.

 Our classrooms are planned with thoughtful and purposeful design to hold exploratory learning centers to permit the development of creativity, independence, and group collaboration.
 The centers can and do change over the course of the year as the children’s interests change and as they progress along their learning journey.